 This means if a passenger has an accident aboard the cruise ship, he or she may be able to file a claim against the cruise ship company.
-The company and crew of the cruise ship has a duty of care that requires them to provide safe and sanitary conditions for all of their passengers.
+The company and crew of the cruise ship have a duty of care that requires them to provide safe and sanitary conditions for all of their passengers.
 Failing to provide this may also expose them to lawsuits.

 Cruise Ship Invitees

 The company and crew of a cruise ship are required to care for their guests, as maritime law defines the cruise passengers as “invitees.”
 Invitees are one classification for guests under the law.
 The other classifications of guests are licensees and trespassers, but invitees are owed the highest duty of care of all the classifications.